More about Anders Zorn

 Here is what Wikipedia says about Anders Zorn

-Anders Leonard Zorn (18 February 1860 – 22 August 1920) was a Swedish artist.
-He attained international success as a painter, sculptor, and etching artist.
-Among Zorn's portrait subjects include King Oscar II of Sweden and three American Presidents: Grover Cleveland, William H. Taft, and Theodore Roosevelt.
-At the end of his life, he established the Swedish literary Bellman Prize in 1920.
+Anders Leonard Zorn (18 February 1860 – 22 August 1920) was a Swedish artist who attained international success as a painter, sculptor, and etching artist.
+His portrait subjects include King Oscar II of Sweden and three American Presidents: Grover Cleveland, William H. Taft, and Theodore Roosevelt.
+At the end of his life in 1920, he established the Swedish literary Bellman Prize.

 Check out the full Wikipedia article about Anders Zorn